 Most people have product problems from unexpected sources.
 Extreme weather is a good example of an unexpected problem.
-Make sure that you place your expensive camping products on your Home and Contents Insurance policy.
-Most good insurers will cover the storm damage to your tent or other products that falls outside of warranty.
+Make sure that you place you expensive Camping Products on your Home and Contents Insurance policy.
+Most good Insurers will cover the Storm damage to your tent or other products that falls outside of the warranty.